- What is Nifty?

 How is Nifty calculated?

+Now that we understood what is Nifty 50 let’s look at its calculation.
 Nifty 50 indices calculation uses the float-adjusted and market capitalization method.
 Here, the level index demonstrates the aggregate market value of the stocks present in it for a specific duration.
 This particular base duration for the Nifty index is 3rd November 1995.
-The base value of stocks is 1000, and the base capital is Rs.2.06 trillion
+Also, the base value of stocks is 1000, and the base capital is Rs.2.06 trillion

 The formula for calculating the index value is as follows –